SamuelRose/Lenserdoctest/docs/index.md

 mylens.setPsi2(mynewvalue)
 ```

 The psi2 attribute of mylens is now set to mynewvalue.
-This attribute should be a list or array of length 3.
+This attribute should be a list or array of length three.

+<a name="setPsi3Lens"></a>
 ##### setPsi3()
 The values for psi3 can be changed using the setPsi3 function.